sshniro/zap-docs/source/includes/contributing.md

     the recipient of the action (The ball was chased by the dog).
 Therefor use the passive voice, only when it's less important who or what completed the action and more important that the action was completed.
 For example:

-    - Recommended: The Spider crawls the URLs.<br>
+    - Recommended: The Spider crawls the URLs.
-    - Not recommended: The URLs are crawled by the Spider.
+    - Not recommended: The URLs are crawled by the Spider.<br>

 * Gender References